Tommy & Karen

 What we’d not appreciated before going there, was the Venetian influence on the region and all the benefits of Italian culture and cuisine.
 We really enjoyed this aspect when visiting the many charming and sophisticated harbours of Istria but it was not restricted to just the coastal towns, as we had some fine meals in local restaurants around Oprtalj.
 We thought it would be a typical Mediterranean climate – hot and balmy – which it is, but especially up in the hills, it can be a little chillier at night.
 What we loved though were the spectacular thunderstorms.

-The house is a very traditional Istrian village building but has been cleverly renovated by Helen & Pete to bring it into the 21st century, whilst retaining the homely feel of the original dwelling.
+Externally, the house is a traditional, large Istrian stone house but has been cleverly renovated by Helen & Pete to bring it into the 21st century, whilst retaining the homely feel of the original dwelling.
 Great work guys.

 - Pula – we loved staying in the heart of this small city, with its intact forum containing Roman temples and lively cafés and restaurants